Waziup/wazigate-ai-/README.md

-# WaziGate-AI
+# WaziGate-Webcam-Inference

-WaziGate-AI is an application for the WaziGate that implements computer vision models for object detection.
+Wazigate-Webcam-Inference is an application for the WaziGate that implements computer vision models for object detection.

-## WaziApp containing object detection example for various models
+## Description

-With the help of this application you can utilize the WaziGate and RaspiCam to track objects and evaluate their occurrences.
+WaziApp containing object detection example for various models.With the help of this application you can utilize the WaziGate and RaspiCam to track objects and evaluate their occurrences.

 The models are trained with the COCO (Common Objects in Context) [1] dataset.
 It contains 80 classes, you can have a look on them [here](coco_tiny_yolov5/labelmap.txt "labelmap.txt").